 - Owner/manager: Find out about the owner/manager's track record for prompt repairs and fair deposit return.
 Ask present or former renters.
 Read online reviews.

 - Do your homework: Be wary of renting from a landlord whose dwelling isn't up to code.
 Call Manhattan's free Code Services at 785-587-4506 for an inspection if you're unsure if the dwelling is not up to code.
-Make sure your unit is registered with Code Services.

 - Inspections: Ask how frequently the unit is inspected by the landlord and how much notice the landlord agrees to give before entering the dwelling.